Sack of Rome (410): Second siege

 Infuriated, Alaric broke off negotiations, and Jovius returned to Ravenna to strengthen his relationship with the Emperor.
 Honorius was now firmly committed to war, and Jovius swore on the Emperor's head never to make peace with Alaric.

 Alaric himself soon changed his mind when he heard Honorius was attempting to recruit 10,000 Huns to fight the Goths.
 He gathered a group of Roman bishops and sent them to Honorius with his new terms.
 He no longer sought Roman office or tribute in gold.
 He now only requested lands in Noricum and as much grain as the Emperor found necessary.
 Historian Olympiodorus the Younger, writing many years later, considered these terms extremely moderate and reasonable.
-But it was too late: Honorius' government, bound by oath and intent on war, rejected the offer.
+But it was too late: Honorius's government, bound by oath and intent on war, rejected the offer.
 Alaric then marched on Rome.
 The 10,000 Huns never materialized.

 Alaric took Portus and renewed the siege of Rome in late 409.
 Faced with the return of starvation and disease, the Senate met with Alaric.
 He demanded that they appoint one of their own as Emperor to rival Honorius, and he instigated the election of the elderly Priscus Attalus to that end, a pagan who permitted himself to be baptized.
 Alaric was then made magister utriusque militiae and his brother-in-law Ataulf was given the position comes domesticorum equitum in the new, rival government, and the siege was lifted.

 Heraclian, governor of the food-rich province of Africa, remained loyal to Honorius.
 Attalus sent a Roman force to subdue him, refusing to send Gothic soldiers there as he was distrustful of their intentions.
 Attalus and Alaric then marched to Ravenna, forcing some cities in northern Italy to submit to Attalus.

 Honorius, extremely fearful at this turn of events, sent Jovius and others to Attalus, pleading that they share the Western Empire.
-Attalus said he would only negotiate on Honorius' place of exile.
+Attalus said he would only negotiate on Honorius's place of exile.
 Jovius, for his part, switched sides to Attalus and was named patrician by his new master.
 Jovius wanted to have Honorius mutilated as well (something that was to become common in the Eastern Empire), but Attalus rejected it.

 Increasingly isolated and now in pure panic, Honorius was preparing to flee to Constantinople when 4,000 Eastern Roman soldiers appeared at Ravenna's docks to defend the city.
-Their arrival strengthened Honorius' resolve to await news of what had happened in Africa.
+Their arrival strengthened Honorius's resolve to await news of what had happened in Africa.

-Heraclian had defeated Attalus' force and cut supplies to Rome, threatening another famine in the city.
+Heraclian had defeated Attalus's force and cut supplies to Rome, threatening another famine in the city.
 Alaric wanted to send Gothic soldiers to invade Africa and secure the province, but Attalus again refused, distrustful of the Visigoths' intentions for the province.
 Counseled by Jovius to do away with his puppet emperor, Alaric summoned Attalus to Ariminum and ceremonially stripped him of his imperial regalia and title in the summer of 410.
 Alaric then reopened negotiations with Honorius.